|

 - This butterfly is believed active during and after evening.
 Caterpillars

-kind of Gum trees, also on Brush Box (Tristania conferta or Lophostemon
+kind of Gum tree leaves.
+They also feed on Brush Box (Tristania conferta or Lophostemon

 confertus).